📋 WORKING PAPERS

 Léa MARCHAL, Guzmán OURENS, Giulia SABBADINI

-When Immigrants Meet Exporters: A Reassessment of the Immigrant Wage Gap ~ submitted
+When Immigrants Meet Exporters: A Reassessment of the Migrant-Native Wage Gap

 Clément NEDONCELLE, Léa MARCHAL, Amandine AUBRY, Jérôme HÉRICOURT